Information about tuition fees, Student Union, student influence etc.

 If you are about to begin a new programme or a new independent course you should register according to the information in your welcome letter.
 If you do not register you will lose your place and it will be offered to another student.

 This is why you must register each time you start a new course.
 Registration is carried out in connection with your first lecture/seminar on each individual course.
 If you are unable to attend on the first occasion then you need to contact the course administrator for the department in question.
 Students studying a web-based programme or web-based course will receive information about registration via the course tool Canvas (see below under support system) for each course.

 If you leave your studies before the education has finished then you need to inform the university on a special form.
 If you submit the form no later than three weeks in to the course or programme then you will be given the opportunity to apply again at a later date.

 LADOK is a national database for university study documentation.
 LADOK contains students' personal data, details of their qualifications, admissions, course registrations, results, credits, study breaks, studies abroad and degrees.
 The information in LADOK enables you to follow your studies.
-You can view your registrations and results via LADOK's online services, which are available on the Student Portal under MyPage (Link to My Page).
+You can view your registrations and results via LADOK's online services.
+Read more and login to Ladok.

 Where does the information in LADOK come from?